bufferapp/bootstrap-datepicker/README.md

 ## Changes

-We've made some major changes to this fork of bootstrap datepicker.
+We've made some major changes in this fork of the bootstrap datepicker.
 The main change is the ability to select time in a simple and easy way.
 Below we document some of these changes.
-For the original usage, see the [eternicode's docs](http://bootstrap-datepicker.readthedocs.org/)
+For the original usage, see [eternicode's docs](http://bootstrap-datepicker.readthedocs.org/)

 ## Options